isabella232/dde-handsonlab/step1/README.md

 `cp cheats/Dockerfile .`

 ## Build the image
+Build the docker image with a name:tag of linkextractor:v1

 ```bash
 docker build . -t linkextractor:v1
 ```

 ## Run the container
+Run the container from the image, passing any URL as the parameter.
+In the example below we have used https://docker.com as the URL.

 ```bash
 docker run linkextractor:v1 https://docker.com
 ```

-You can use any URL you want above.

 ## Run through your inner loop

 To demonstrate how you might code and test locally we'll make a minor modification to the Python code (it's a small change -- you don't need to know Python).

-1. Open `linkextractor.py` in your favorite code editor
+1. Open `linkextractor.py` in VS Code or in your favourite code editor
 2. The last line of the current code looks like this:

 ```python